AlexQ123/evil-hangman/README.md

       4.       ---E         contains HOPE.
       5. E--E         contains ELSE.
       6.       ----         contains ALLY, COOL, GOOD, LAZY.
-  b.
-Choose the largest of these word groups to replace L.
+  2. Choose the largest of these word groups to replace L.
   - In the example above, the largest word group is of the form ----.
   - If two or more of the groups are of the same size, choose the one to return according to the following priorities:
     1. Choose the group in which the letter does not appear at all.